-When a young sage turns up in the woods, tortured and cursed, a fallen faith healer must regain her gift in order to save him.
+When a young sage turns up in the woods, tortured and cursed, a disgraced healer must regain her gift in order to save him.
 But it isn’t until she’s captured by the very men who cursed him that she realizes the true nature of the curse, and that the key to its healing lies deep in her past…

 I’m working on that story now.
 Over halfway finished — maybe even three-quarters.
 (Yes!)
 So, while we wait for that story, I thought I might do a series of blog posts highlighting the main characters … revealing who they are, and who they were.

 The first up?
 Catirna Canda-Lesh, aka Catirna Elkela, the “fallen faith healer” of the blurb.